 There are times when we have felt that we have been led by the hand, where we can do nothing more than heed silent inner promptings, taking each moment on trust and accepting the gifts they bring.
-And each time, when the blindfold has come off, the adventure has brought a final gift that seemed to open inner doors and lead us down unexplored pathways.
+And each time, when the blindfold has come off, the adventure has brought a final gift that seemed to open inner doors and lead us down new and unexplored pathways.

 This time, we realised how close we had come to missing this final gift.
-Seconds later and we would have been passed the turning for Long Meg… and would have simply driven home.
+Seconds later and we would have passed the turning for Long Meg and would have simply driven home.
 Instead, we greeted the tall presence, noticing that her ‘tattoos’ seemed sharper and more detailed than usual in the light.
 And realised that, by being here, we were ‘joining the dots’, drawing together lines of light from the sacred places we had visited and reconnecting them.
 Once realised, it was so obvious that we felt foolish for not having seen it before.
 But even the Fool must journey blind until experience opens his eyes.